-Michael served as the Deputy Dean (Research and Innovation) in the Faculty of Engineering and IT.
-Over two decades, Michael has successfully led the growth of cuttingedge research at universities, particularly in collaboration with industry and focusing on translational outcomes.
+Michael Blumenstein is currently a Professor and the Pro Vice-Chancellor (Business Creation and Major Facilities) at the University of Technology Sydney.
+Previously, Michael served as the Deputy Dean (Research and Innovation) in the Faculty of Engineering and IT.
+Over two decades, Michael has successfully led the growth of cuttingedge research at Universities, particularly in collaboration with industry and focusing on translational outcomes.

 Michael is a nationally and internationally recognised expert in the areas of automated Pattern Recognition and Artificial Intelligence (AI).
 He is passionate about developing technology that has a positive effect on society, focusing on AI for good.
 Michael has published his work widely, particularly AI applications with multi-disciplinary teams for solving global problems.
 His research spans various projects applying AI to the fields of Engineering, Environmental Science, Neurobiology and Coastal Management.
 Components of his research into the predictive assessment of beach conditions have been commercialised for use by local government agencies, coastal management authorities and in commercial applications.
-Among the many projects he has led in collaboration with industry, Michael's team developed the award-winning SharkSpotter - a world-first AIbased technology for detecting Sharks in the ocean from Uncrewed Aerial Vehicles (UAVs) to enhance beach safety and for saving lives.
+Among the many projects he has led in collaboration with industry, Michael's team developed the award-winning SharkSpotter - a world-first AI-based technology for detecting Sharks in the ocean from Uncrewed Aerial Vehicles (UAVs) to enhance beach safety and for saving lives.